steinbergmedia/vst3_dev_portal/src/.vst3_tutorials/advanced-techniques-tutorial/README.md

 }
 ```

-Now we have sample accurate parameter changes and 32 and 64 bit audio processing.
+Now we have sample-accurate parameter changes and 32 and 64 bit audio processing.

 ---